Sri Lanka's new PM struggles to form unity government

 At least nine people were killed and more than 200 injured in ensuing clashes, with dozens of Rajapaksa loyalist homes set on fire by furious mobs.

-Mahinda has since been banned by a court from leaving the country and he has taken refuge at the Trincomalee naval base in Sri Lanka's east.
+Mr Mahinda Rajapaksa has since been banned by a court from leaving the country and he has taken refuge at the Trincomalee naval base in Sri Lanka's east.

 Troops have largely restored order and a nationwide curfew has been in effect for most of the week.

-But it remains to be seen whether a new cabinet will be enough to calm public anger if Rajapaksa continues to resist calls for his resignation.
+But it remains to be seen whether a new Cabinet will be enough to calm public anger if President Rajapaksa continues to resist calls for his resignation.

+Mr Wickremesinghe yesterday met India's high commissioner to Sri Lanka, his first publicly known contact with a foreign government since his appointment.

+"Discussed continued cooperation for economic recovery and stability in Sri Lanka through democratic processes," the Indian High Commission in Colombo said in a tweet.